feliixx/mgodatagen/README.md

 ### Example

-A set of sample config files can be found in the **samples** directory.
+A set of sample config files can be found in **datagen/testdata/**.
 To use it, make sure that you have a mongodb instance running (on 127.0.0.1:27017 for example) and run

 ```
-./mgodatagen -f samples/config.json
+./mgodatagen -f datagen/testdata/ref.json
 ```

-This will insert 1000000 random documents in collections `test` and `link` of database `datagen_it_test` with the structure defined in the config file.
+This will insert 1000 random documents in collections `test` and `link` of database `datagen_it_test` with the structure defined in the config file.